Captiosus510/multi-agent_vlm_search/README.md

 ros2 launch llm_search world_launch.py
 ```

-This should launch the simulator and the global camera.
+This should launch the simulator, robots, and connect the robot driving code to each.

 Open another terminal and stay in your workspace directory.
+Activate your venv as well.
 Here you should run:

 ```
-# must source setup.bash every new terminal instance
+# must source setup.bash every new terminal instance and make sure venv is activated
 source install/setup.bash
-ros2 run llm_search vlm_services
+ros2 run llm_search vlm_services --ros-args -p num_robots:=(integer of number of robots in the simulation)
 ```

 Now you can speak with the VLM about what you are looking for.